top of page

 Bioethanol accounts for two thirds of global biofuel production, with the US, Brazil and India being the worlds top three producers and consumers, while Europe and Indonesia lead in biodiesel production.
 Sugarcane provides the bulk of feedstock for ethanol production in India with the remainder from grains such as maize and surplus rice stock assessed by the Food Corporation of India.

-The rise of biofuel sector in India is policy driven and the availability of biomass feedstock.
+The rise of the biofuel sector in India is driven by policy and the availability of biomass feedstock.
 The National Policy on Biofuels in India was published by the Ministry of Petroleum and Natural Gas in 2018 and later amended in 2022.
-The policy sets blending targets for bioethanol (Ethanol Blended Petrol or EBP programme) and biodiesel, broadens the scope of feedstocks, provide guaranteed ethanol pricing, and investment support for new ethanol facilities and upgrade old ones.
+The policy sets blending targets for bioethanol (Ethanol Blended Petrol or EBP programme) and biodiesel, broadens the scope of feedstocks, provides guaranteed ethanol pricing, and investment support for new ethanol facilities and to upgrade old ones.
 Bioethanol production in India has tripled in the last five years, with ethanol blending quadrupling to about 12% in 2023.
 India is on a fast track to achieving its target of 20% blending by year 2025-26, and 5% biodiesel blending by year 2030.
 Biodiesel production in India, however, stands at less than 1% of diesel demand in the country.

 The migration link